grammyjs/website/site/docs/plugins/session.md

 </CodeGroup>

 Done!
-Your bot will now have use a persistent data storage.
+Your bot will now use a persistent data storage.

 Here is a full example bot that you can copy to try it out.